- No products in the cart.

 Grapes were harvested fully ripe at 25° balling.
 The fruit was brought to the cellar in small lug boxes, destalked and hand sorted over a sorting table.
 All raisins, under ripe berries and stalks were removed.
 The sorted berries were sent straight to open French oak fermenters (foudres).
 Manual punch downs (pigeage) were performed three times daily.
 Post fermentation maceration lasted for two days.
-Wine was basket pressed, and malolactic fermentation was completed in French oak of which 20% were new oak and80% were 2nd and 3rd fill barrels.
+Wine was basket pressed, and malolactic fermentation was completed in French oak of which 50% was new oak and 50% was 2nd and 3rd fill barrels.
 This vintage spent a total of 24 months in oak.

 |Wine of Origin||

 Dark ruby red

-The palate is rich and full bodied with firm structure and complex flavours of fruit and spice.
+The palate is rich and elegant with velvety tannins and complex flavours of red fruits and warm spices

 |Food Pairing Ideas||